 Epistemology is that branch of philosophy that has as its subject the various concepts we label ‘knowledge’, ‘truth’, ‘belief’, and also about how we come to “know something” As such, the epistemological argument for free will is easy enough to state.
 I believe I have free will.
 I appear to exercise it, to manifest my will by controlling my body.
 Throughout my lifetime my experience suggests to me that I have exercised choice that was not coerced upon me nor determined in the same way that physical events are determined, but instead were determined by my-self, metaphorically an entity that sits about 2 inches behind my eyes.
-My experience, and this belief, are so strong as to amount to a kind of knowledge.
-I do not merely believe I have free will, I believe I know this to be both a fact and a truth.
-The question then is: is this a justified belief? and in the context of this essay, does experience justify that belief?